Title: Harry Nyquist Papers

 Acquired: 11/01/1988.
 Additional materials were donated by Amanda Hvidsten, UND Alumni Association, in January 2004 (2004-2668).

 Restrictions: Open for inspection under the rules and regulations of the Elwyn B. Robinson Department of Special Collections.

 Acquisition Note: Source: Kay Olesen, UND School of Engineering and Mines.

 Preferred Citation: (Description of Item).
 Harry Nyquist Papers.
 OGLMC 1176, Box #, Folder #.
 Elwyn B. Robinson Department of Special Collections, Chester Fritz Library, University of North Dakota, Grand Forks.

-Finding Aid Revisions: Finding aid migrated to Archon in November 2014.
+Finding Aid Revisions: Finding aid added to Archon in November 2014.

 Collection Material Type: Personal Papers

-Scope and Contents: The Harry Nyquist Papers consist primarily of photocopied journals written by Nyquist and other scientists relating to his research, arranged chronologically.
+Scope and Contents: The Harry Nyquist Papers consist primarily of photocopied journals written by Nyquist and other scientists relating to his research.
+These are arranged chronologically.
 Also included is A Tribute to the Memory of an Outstanding Scientist: Harry Nyquist (1889-1976), a 36-page booklet published by the Royal Swedish Academy of Engineering Sciences.